789ni812/imgdescriptor/ARCHITECTURE.md

 - Template sharing and collaboration
 - Advanced editing and management features

+### Template Generation Type
+- Each template includes a `type` field (e.g., `game`, `comics`, `business`, etc.).
+- The app uses this field to enable or disable features and UI for different use cases.
+- All new features must check the template type and be designed for extensibility.

 ---
 This document should be updated as the project evolves.
 Use it as a reference for onboarding, architecture decisions, and best practices.